Back to Blog

 Phonely

 Phonely offers a genuinely free tier with 100 minutes per month, plus a $50/month Starter plan with 250 minutes and $0.25/minute overage.
-The free tier is the only no-cost option on this list and works well for testing or very low-volume use.
+The free tier is the only no-cost monthly option on this list and works well for testing or very low-volume use.
+Pricing is current as of June 2026.

-Phonely is voice-only.
-No SMS follow-up, no WhatsApp integration.
+Phonely supports voice, SMS, and chat but not WhatsApp.
 The $0.25/minute overage is reasonable, sitting between Trillet's $0.20 and Dialzara's $0.48.
-For businesses that want to test AI call answering with zero financial risk, Phonely's free tier is the obvious starting point, but outgrowing it means paying for features that other platforms include at the base level.
+For businesses that want to test AI call answering with zero upfront cost, Phonely's free tier is the obvious starting point, but moving into regulated work means paying for an enterprise tier where Trillet includes compliance at $49.

 Best for: Businesses wanting to test AI reception for free, or non-regulated businesses with moderate call volume.